 In 1991, at the age of 33, James was asked to present the topic of closing arguments at the North Carolina Criminal Defense “All Star” Seminar.
 In 1991, he also received an “AV” Martindale Hubbell rating and was listed in Martindale Hubbell’s Register of Pre-Eminent Civil and Criminal Trial Lawyers.
-In 1992, he was named one of the six top young attorneys in Charlotte.
+In 1992, he was named one of six top young attorneys in Charlotte.
 In 1994, he was listed in Best Lawyers in America.
-In 2005, James was selected by his peers as the best criminal defense lawyer in North Carolina.
-In 2006, James was named one of the Top 100 Super Lawyers in North Carolina.
-In 2007, James spoke at an “All Star Trial Advocacy” program sponsored by the federal court system.
+In 2005, James was selected by Business North Carolina as the best criminal defense lawyer in North Carolina.

 James recently presented a seminar to counsel throughout the State of North Carolina concerning the North Carolina False Claims Act.
 A copy of the PowerPoint seminar presentation can be accessed here.
 In addition, James recently co-authored two publications concerning the North Carolina False Claims Act, including a comparison of this statute with the federal False Claims Act .
 These articles can be accessed here.

-• 2016 Band 1 Ranking with Chambers and Partners: Litigation – White-Collar Crime and Government Investigations (North Carolina)
+• Band 1 Ranking with Chambers and Partners: Litigation – White-Collar Crime and Government Investigations (North Carolina) (2016-present)

-• 2014-15 Best Lawyers Charlotte Criminal Defense: Non-White Collar Lawyer of the Year
+• Best Lawyers Charlotte Criminal Defense: White-Collar Lawyer of the Year (2011)

-• 2008 to Present – Listed by Corporate Counsel as one of the Top Lawyers in Bet the Company Litigation
+• Listed by Corporate Counsel as one of the Top Lawyers in Bet the Company Litigation (2008-present)

-• 2005 to Present – Charlotte Magazine – Listed as one of North Carolina’s “Superlawyers”
+• Listed by Charlotte Magazine as one of North Carolina’s “Superlawyers” (2005-present)

 • Listed in Who’s Who in America and Who’s Who in American Lawyers

-• 1999 Charlotte Magazine – Listed as one of Charlotte’s best lawyers in article entitled “These Are The City’s Best Lawyers”
+• Listed by Charlotte Magazine as one of Charlotte’s best lawyers in article entitled “These Are The City’s Best Lawyers” (1999)

-• Board of Directors of Federal Defenders of Western North Carolina, Inc. (2004 – present)
+• Chairman and Member of Board of Directors of Federal Defenders of Western North Carolina, Inc. (2004-2015)

-• Committee Member of the Fourth Circuit CJA Appellate Panel Committee, appointed by the Fourth Circuit Court Judges (2007-2012)
+• Member of the Fourth Circuit CJA Appellate Panel Committee, appointed by the Fourth Circuit Court Judges (2007-2012)

 • Speakers Counsel, Charlotte Habitat for Humanity